b3n0y/ResolveDevDoc/docs/source/readme_resolveapi.rst

 * SetSetting(settingName, settingValue)           --> Bool               # Sets timeline setting (indicated by settingName : string) to the value (settingValue : string).
 Check the section below for more information.
 * InsertGeneratorIntoTimeline(generatorName)      --> TimelineItem       # Inserts a generator (indicated by generatorName : string) into the timeline.
 * InsertFusionGeneratorIntoTimeline(generatorName) --> TimelineItem      # Inserts a Fusion generator (indicated by generatorName : string) into the timeline.
+* InsertFusionCompositionIntoTimeline()           --> TimelineItem       # Inserts a Fusion composition into the timeline.
 * InsertOFXGeneratorIntoTimeline(generatorName)   --> TimelineItem       # Inserts an OFX generator (indicated by generatorName : string) into the timeline.
 * InsertTitleIntoTimeline(titleName)              --> TimelineItem       # Inserts a title (indicated by titleName : string) into the timeline.
 * InsertFusionTitleIntoTimeline(titleName)        --> TimelineItem       # Inserts a Fusion title (indicated by titleName : string) into the timeline.